-Automation has become one of the most important concepts in software development.
-Automating infrastructure speeds up configuration changes, eliminates the human error risk factor, and provides the necessary transparency for all the teams across the project.
+Automation has become one of the essential concepts in software development.
+Automating infrastructure speeds up configuration changes eliminates the human error risk factor, and provides the necessary transparency for all the teams across the project.

-This article will give an overview of two popular automation choices, Terraform and Kubernetes.
-It will also provide popular use cases for both tools and suggest ways to work together in the infrastructure as code (IaC) environment.
+This article will compare two popular automation choices, Terraform and Kubernetes.
+It will also provide use cases for both tools and suggest ways to work together in the infrastructure as a code (IaC) environment.

 Terraform is a tool for the safe and efficient management of infrastructure configuration.
 It gives users the framework for defining infrastructure and enables access to resources via resource providers.
-The providers cover various popular public cloud platforms, as well as Git hosting platforms and generic HTTP and FTP solutions.
+The providers cover popular public cloud platforms, Git hosting platforms, and generic HTTP and FTP solutions.

-Infrastructure as Code (IaC) is the main concept necessary to understand how Terraform works.
-The tool features HCL (HashiCorp Configuration Language), a declarative configuration language used to define infrastructure resources.
+Infrastructure as Code (IaC) is the central concept necessary to understand how Terraform works.
+The tool features HashiCorp Configuration Language (HCL), a declarative configuration language that defines infrastructure resources.

-Regardless of whether they use one or multiple infrastructure providers, Terraform users can utilize HCL to describe their complete infrastructure in the form of code.
-Terraform achieves this through "providers" - plugins designed to communicate with the cloud and SaaS providers.
+Terraform users can utilize HCL to describe their complete infrastructure in code, whether they use one or multiple infrastructure providers.
+Terraform achieves this through Terraform providers - plugins designed to communicate with the cloud and SaaS providers.

-Note: Search for providers in Terraform Registry.
-For example, the phoenixNAP provider is used to connect to PNAP supported resources.
+Note: Search for providers in the Terraform Registry.
+For example, the phoenixNAP provider connects to phoenixNAP-supported resources.